Deconstructing the Goldilocks Zone of Neural Network Initialization: Features of the Goldilocks Zone

-For a single training sample, let $C$ and $E$ be $k\times d$ matrices of logit gradient means and the corresponding residuals (i.e., $C_k = c_k$ and $E_k = e_k$), respectively; the Jacobian is then $J=C+E$ and so $G_{*} = (C+E)^{\top}[\text{diag}(p)-pp^{\top}](C+E)$.
+For a single training sample, let $C$ and $E$ be $k\times d$ matrices of logit gradient means and the corresponding residuals (i.e., $C_k = c_k$ and $E_k = e_k$), respectively; the Jacobian is then $J=C+E$ and so $\mathcal{G} = (C+E)^{\top}[\text{diag}(p)-pp^{\top}](C+E)$.
 Taking expectation over data, we get

 where in the second line, we switch to the orthonormal basis of the normalized logit gradient means $c_k$.
-We can now compute the positive curvature of $\mathbb{E}_eG_{*}$ directly from its elements.
+We can now compute the excess of positive eigenvalues of $\mathbb{E}_e\mathcal{G}$ directly from its elements.
 Assuming that $p$ is not one-hot, we get

-where $\Gamma_p$ is the positive curvature of $\text{diag}(p)-pp^{\top}$ as defined in \cref{Eq:positive-curvature}.
-For the expected G-term computed on a batch of samples with potentially different softmax probabilities $p^{\mu}$, $\Gamma_p$ computes positive curvature of the average matrix $\frac{1}{B}\sum_{\mu=1}^B\text{diag}(p^{\mu})-p^{\mu}{p^{\mu}}^{\top}$.
-Having empirically estimated values $\sigma_c^2$ and $\sigma_e^2$, we use \cref{Eq:trace-over-norm} to compute the positive curvature of $\mathbb{E}_eG_{*}$ on real softmax outputs $p$ found by scaling initialization, and find that it approximates the positive curvature of the true G-term across varying model confidence levels very well (Figure \ref{Fig:ExpectedG}).
+where $\Gamma_p$ is the excess of positive eigenvalues of $\text{diag}(p)-pp^{\top}$ as defined in \cref{Eq:positive-curvature}.
+For the expected G-term computed on a batch of samples with potentially different softmax probabilities $p^{\mu}$, $\Gamma_p$ computes excess of positive eigenvalues of the average matrix $\frac{1}{B}\sum_{\mu=1}^B\text{diag}(p^{\mu})-p^{\mu}{p^{\mu}}^{\top}$.
+Having empirically estimated values $\sigma_c^2$ and $\sigma_e^2$, we use \cref{Eq:trace-over-norm} to compute the excess of positive eigenvalues of $\mathbb{E}_e\mathcal{G}$ on real softmax outputs $p$ found by scaling initialization, and find that it approximates the excess of positive eigenvalues of the true G-term across varying model confidence levels very well (Figure \ref{Fig:ExpectedG}).

 \paragraph{Positive curvature \& dimension $d$.} We can now explain the dependence of positive curvature on the dimension $d$ of the hyperplane used to project the model parameters, which was first noticed by \citet{goldilocks}, see the left plot in Figure \ref{Fig:Analysis}.
-Indeed, according to \cref{Eq:trace-over-norm}, larger $d$ are associated with higher positive curvature of the expected G-term given the same softmax outputs $p$.
+Indeed, according to \cref{Eq:trace-over-norm}, larger $d$ are associated with higher excess of positive eigenvalues of the expected G-term given the same softmax outputs $p$.